Are You a Future Graduate Student at UAA??

-As graduate schools go, UAA is very affordable at currently $489 per resident credit hour which translates to less than $15,000 for a graduate degree (of 30 credits).
-Fees are also low at just over $600 for a full-time graduate student enrolling in 9 credits per semester.
+As graduate schools go, UAA is very affordable at currently $513 per resident credit hour which translates to less than $15,400 for a graduate degree (of 30 credits).
+Fees are also low for both full-time (9 credits per semester) and part-time (8 credits or less) graduate students.

 For full-time students, some graduate programs provide graduate assistantships which pay a stipend, offer up to 9 credits of tuition remission per semester, and paid health insurance.
 A few research assistantships also pay student fees.
 Graduate assistantships offer paid experience in research, teaching, or administrative service.